Wiredcraft/test-mobile/README.md

 I apply the Material design and used some open-source library to complete this application.

-Include two pages in total.(Home page and user detail page)
+All function is in github_users module.

 ## Customize common title bar

 - Use AppBarLayout and Toolbar to implement title bar as a common title bar.

-## Home page
+## GithubUsersView

 - Use CoordinatorLayout as a parent layout.
 - Use common title bar as title.